jsdelivr/globalping/docs/measurement/get.md

 **status code**: `200 OK`

-**content**: response will contain the response from all requested probes, alongside some basic metadata of the request, such as `type` of the query, `createdAt/updatedAt` dates, and `status` field - the latter one is especially important to take note of, as the result is asynchronous.
+**content**: response will contain results from all requested probes, alongside some basic metadata of the request.
 For more detailed schema description, please follow the guide on [MEASUREMENT RESPONSE SCHEMA](./schema/measurement-response.md)

 ### schema